Global Leadership Foundation: Organization

 Upon de Klerk's death in late 2021, Helen Clark became the new GLF chair.

-There are currently 45 GLF Members.
+There are currently43 GLF Members.
 New members are selected by existing members.

 The Foundation is supported by the GLF International Council, which consists of organizations and individuals who recognize the importance of GLF's work and support the foundation financially.
 A limit is placed on the size of each donation to preserve the foundation's independence.

 GLF is registered in the Canton of Bern, Switzerland.
 It has two associate foundations: GLF (USA), a 501(c)(3) foundation registered in Delaware, US; and GLF (UK), a charity registered in England and Wales.